 Keeping its members and its mission fully on course despite the pandemic of 2020, the organization, under the helm of President Iliana Vertzayias, is already planning its gala 70th anniversary celebrations for 2021.

-Helping New Immigrants in the 1950s
+Hellenic Lyceum Sydney: Helping new immigrants in the 1950s

 The organization, a branch of the Hellenic Lyceum Athens, a member of the International Association of Lyceums, came into being in 1951, a time which saw great waves of Greek immigration to Australia.